nikitavoloboev/ts/readme.md

 Speaking of vim, I am actually learning to use it and am planning to do all my development work in here, except of course java which will be handled by [IntelliJ](https://www.jetbrains.com/idea/).
 I am very new to vim so the config file is very bare, I want to first learn the already powerful default tools that come with the text editor before adding other plugins and things.I am also jumping straight into [neovim](https://github.com/neovim/neovim) instead of vim.
 So my neovim will be pretty bare and not that insightful at least for now.
 I will try to keep it clean as per the quote "don't put any lines in your vimrc that you don't understand."

 I also am using [zsh](http://www.zsh.org) as my shell with [prezto](https://github.com/sorin-ionescu/prezto) configuration.
-I really like it write now and I quite like the nice themes that it has that you can easily download with no set up necessary.
+I really like it right now and I quite like the nice themes that it has that you can easily download with no set up necessary.
 Here is the one I am using now :

 ![alt text](http://i.imgur.com/GSKZHXt.png)